NotAwesome2/Not-Awesome-Script/README.md

 ## It failed to compile/there were errors!

 This plugin is usually more up-to-date than the latest MCGalaxy release.
-If you get an error, you probably need to build the MCGalaxy source code yourself or download latest build from [here](https://mcgala.xyz/nightlies).
+If you get an error, you probably need to download latest build from [here](https://mcgala.xyz/nightlies) and update your server using it.

+To update your server from latest.zip:
+1. Shut down your server if it is running
+2. Extract the contents of the latest.zip file.
+3. Copy MCGalaxy.exe and MCGalaxy.dll from the extracted folder
+4. Paste MCGalaxy.exe and MCGalaxy.dll into your server folder, replacing the old files.

 ## General usage